-In this option, eCPRI messages shall be transmitted in standard Ethernet frames [5].
+In this option, eCPRI messages shall be transmitted in standard Ethernet frames1 [5].
 The Ethernet network shall follow the definitions in [15].

 The type field of the Ethernet frame shall contain the eCPRI Ethertype (AEFE16) [11].
-The data field of the Ethernet frame shall contain the eCPRI common header at its beginning, followed immediately by the eCPRI
+The data field of the Ethernet frame shall contain the eCPRI common header at the beginning, followed immediately by the eCPRI payload.

-22 payload.
 The eCPRI message shall be embedded in the Ethernet frame as a series of octets.

-&lt;sup>1 Also, frames with a payload size larger than 1500 octets can be supported
+1 Also, frames with a payload size larger than 1500 octets can be supported

 An eCPRI node involved in an eCPRI over Ethernet message exchange shall have at least one Ethernet MAC address.
-All Ethernet MAC addresses within the Ethernet network shall be unique.
-The assignment between Ethernet MAC addresses and nodes/eCPRI services is out of scope of the eCPRI specification.
+All Ethernet MAC addresses within the Ethernet network shall be unique2.
+The assignment of Ethernet MAC addresses to nodes/eCPRI services is out of scope of the eCPRI specification.

-7 The Ethernet MAC header shall provide enough information about the source and the destination of the 8 eCPRI message to deliver the message successfully through the Ethernet network, with the required priority.
-9 Further details of the format and definition of the Ethernet frame are out of scope of the eCPRI specification.
+The Ethernet MAC header shall provide enough information about the source and the destination of the eCPRI message to deliver the message successfully through the Ethernet network, with the required priority.
+Further details of the format and definition of the Ethernet frame are out of scope of the eCPRI specification.